chester-w-xie/FCAC_datasets/README.md

 </pre>

-3. Run the following script to test the loading of the Nsynth-100 dataset:
+3. Run the following script to load the Nsynth-100 dataset:
 ```
 python Load_nsynth_data_for_FCAC.py --metapath path to Nsynth_audio_for_FCAC folder --audiopath path to Nsynth_meta_for_FCAC folder --num_class 100 --base_class 55